Kummirai/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Replace all characters A and c from input to Z and e respectively.

 20-hiago script
-Removes all letters c and C from input.
+Removes all letters c and C from input

+21-reverse script
+Reverse its input.